Winter has arrived in Australia, and you must have already started preparing your home for the season.

 1. Wearing The Appropriate Attire

-For taking cold plunges or swimming in cooler water, you will need to retain the body heat as much as you can.
-So, the usual summer pool gear won’t be suitable in this case.
+For taking cold plunges or swimming in cooler water, you must retain the body heat as much as possible.
+So, the usual summer pool gear won’t suit this case.

-An effective way to stay warm is wearing two swim caps to help retain the heat better.
-Another option is to purchase a wetsuit that will keep you warm during a chilling pool session.
+Wearing two swim caps to help retain the heat better is an effective way to stay warm.
+Another option is purchasing a wetsuit to keep you warm during a chilling pool session.

 2. Keeping Away The Debris